9M2PJU/i3asap/README.md

 [insert raw github link here].

 ## What it does
+0. Select configs (see screenshots in config folder)
 0. passwd: you should change the root password
 1. grep: check if we are in a virtualbox environment
 1. apt-get: install virtualbox guest addons